carlosbarrero/luis-barrero-project-one/README.md

 First Juno Bootcamp Project

-Some Styles for the 3-page project
+Styles for the 3-page project

 Naming Convention: BEM (Block-Element-Modifier) BEM will be used for HTML, CSS, and SCSS: